 These “Treaty Partners” are placed between the Crown and signatory communities.
 The Government of Canada consults Treaty Partners on policy issues affecting signatory communities.
 Treaty Partners consult community leaders, provide guidance to the Crown, deliver programs for the Crown, and negotiate with the Crown.

-The Crown has no legal duty to consult Treaty Partners and it did not delegate its authority to consult Indigenous communities to Treaty Partners.
+The Crown has no legal duty to consult Treaty Partners and Crown officials did not delegate Crown authority to consult Indigenous communities to Treaty Partners.
 Treaty Partners do not themselves hold Immemorial, Fiduciary, Aboriginal, Treaty, or Inherent rights.
-These rights belong to community rights-holders do.
+These rights belong to community rights-holders.

-The Crown has a constitutional obligation to discharge its duty to consult Indigenous community rights-holders or a group delegated with their Inherent Jurisdiction as rights-holders.
-To date, the section 35 right of Indigenous Peoples to consultation has not been discharged for every federal policy affecting, or potentially affecting, any Fiduciary, Treaty, or Aboriginal right that the Crown consulted Treaty Partners in regard to.
-Treaty Partners do not realize they are eroding the Inherent Jurisdiction of communities and Indigenous sovereignty.
+The Crown has a constitutional obligation to discharge its duty to consult Indigenous rights-holders or a group delegated with their Inherent Jurisdiction as rights-holders.
+To date, the section 35 right of Indigenous Peoples to consultation has not been discharged for every federal policy affecting, or potentially affecting, any Fiduciary, Treaty, or Aboriginal right for which Crown officials consulted Treaty Partners.
+Treaty Partners do not realize they are eroding the Inherent Jurisdiction of rights-holders and Indigenous sovereignty.